edizquierdo/CTRNN-GJ/README.md

-# CTRNN-GJ
-Continuous-time recurrent neural network with electrical gap junctions
+# Continuous-time recurrent neural network with electrical gap junctions

 A nervous system class, based on the CTRNN class by Randall Beer, with the addition of electrical gap junctions.
 Developed originally for modeling C. elegans neurons, in collaboration with Randall Beer.